MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 #### Description

-Calling this method shows a notification natively in the browser or in MetaMask.
+Calling this method displays a notification in MetaMask or natively in the browser.
+The notification type and content are determined by the method's parameters.
-The contents and the way the notification is displayed depend on the parameters, see above for their meaning and format.
+See above for their meaning and format.

 #### Example